LiterallyFabian/Lucoa/README.md

 Note that this project is not finished and will likely never be.

 ## To-do
-- Sync the dance better
+- Sync the dance better (parse sliders correctly)
 - Automatically add music
 - Add hitsounds